taehallm/taeha.github.io/index.md

 ## Welcome to my blog

-{% include info.html text="You can include info boxes" %}
+{% include info.html text="This is a personal blog that I write whenever I have time" %}

-This is a place where I share my works (soon)

-I have a *blog!*
-_

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+Topics I like to cover...
+- LLMs / Prompt Engineering
+- Entrepreneurship